HVAC Checklist for First Time Home Buyers

-Buying your first home is an exciting milestone, but there are also a lot of unknowns.
-Are there any hidden problems?
-Do the appliances seem like they’re holding up?
-A good thing for first time home buyers to check out is the condition of the house’s HVAC equipment.
-A furnace that’s in especially rough shape could be the difference between making an offer on a house and searching elsewhere.
+Buying your first home is an exciting milestone, but there are also a lot of moving parts.
+Are there any underlying problems?
+Do the utilities seem like they’re in good shape?
+A common thing for first-time home buyers to take a look at is the condition of the house’s HVAC equipment.
+A furnace that’s in especially bad shape can sometimes be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?

-Unless you’re already familiar with HVAC products, you may not know what to look for.
-Thankfully, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.
+Unless you’re already familiar with HVAC equipment, you may not know what to look for.
+Fortunately, there are a few pieces of information that can deliver insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

-If you can, you’ll want to determine when the make and model was first manufactured.
-Older models are sometimes less energy efficient and may lack handy features availabke in newer equipment.
+If you can, you’ll want to find out when the make and model was first manufactured.
+Older models are sometimes less energy efficient and can lack convenient features found in newer equipment.
 This is usually fairly easy to find, but it’s also only half the information you want.
-You should also do your best to find out when the system was installed.
+You should also try and find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in great shape, especially if routine maintenance has been provided.